kociap/setup-vulkan-sdk/README.md

       vulkan-use-cache: true
 ```

-To "lock in" the Khronos repos and commit points (and avoid any ongoing
+To "lock in" the versions of the Khronos repositories (and avoid any
-dependency on LunarG web services), commit a copy of the config.json(s) into
+dependency on LunarG web services), commit a copy of the config.json(s) to
-your local project and then reference them similarly to above.
+your project and then reference them in your actions, as show above.

 <!-- Additional integration examples can be found as part of this project's CI test -->
 <!-- suite: [.github/workflows/ci.yml](.github/workflows/ci.yml). -->